CASE STUDY

 - Shifting stories about work, family, location.

-- Identity bleed: new accounts opened in your name.
+- Identity bleed: new accounts opened in her name.

-- Freeze what matters: credit bureaus, banks, retirement providers; enable transaction alerts.
+- Freeze what matters: banks, credit bureaus, retirement providers.

-- Audit devices: remove unknown apps/extensions; scan for malware.
+- Audit devices: remove unknown apps/extensions; malware scan.

-- Kill the impersonation: report fake profiles; keep evidence (handles, dates, receipts).
+- Kill impersonation: report fake profiles; preserve evidence.

-- Reduce future exposure: remove broker data, tighten social privacy, enable breach monitoring.
+- Reduce future exposure: remove broker data, enable monitoring.

-ClearTrace can help with steps 4–6: data-broker removals, monitoring, and faster takedowns.
+ClearTrace can help with steps 4–6: faster takedowns + monitoring.

 Verification playbook (before you trust)

-- Photo challenge: today’s date + a specific gesture.
+- Photo challenge — today’s date + unique gesture.

-- Money rule: no funds, no gift cards, no crypto.
+- Money rule — no funds, no crypto, no gift cards.

-- Third-party sanity: if you feel you can’t tell a friend, pause.
+- Third-party sanity — if you can’t tell a friend, pause.

 For creators & public figures